 I can’t give you every purpose to use Neem Oil for.
 However, I can say it is used for everything from plant pests to beauty products.
 It stops pests in their tracks without hurting beneficial insects.
 It is my go-to product for anything plant, tree and vegetable garden related.

 It Is Organic

-- Doesn’t harm the good insects like bees and ladybugs
+• Doesn’t harm the good garden insects like bees & ladybugs.

 What Plant Pests Will It Control?

 - Kills bacteria and fungus growing in wood mulch.

 - Use on all plants for all forms of mildew